xterm-x11/docs/package.md

 You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager:

+**Step 1**

-1. Some distributions include XTerm pre-installed by default.
+Some distributions include XTerm pre-installed by default.
 You can check if XTerm is already installed on your system by running the `xterm` command in the terminal.
-If XTerm is indeed pre-installed, skip the next steps and proceed to the last step that is post-installation configuration.
+If XTerm is indeed pre-installed, skip the next steps and proceed to step 5 that is post-installation configuration.

+**Step 2**

-2. Before installing XTerm, verify that your system is using [X11](https://x.org/wiki/UserDocumentation/).
+Before installing XTerm, verify that your system is using [X11](https://x.org/wiki/UserDocumentation/).

 There are a few commands you can choose one from to check this: